dsmithhayes/vpc/doc.md

 by Rn and placing that value in Rd.
 There are two control bits that determine the size of a load or store.
 This can be a full register size (32bits) or a single byte.
 Assuming we have a value in the register file at index 1 and want to store a value in the register file index 0, consider the examples below.
+All of these masks and macros are prefixed with `LS_`.

 <table>
     <tr>